 That is when I saw how shoddily the CID investigation was done.

 I will always conclude that the Army decided to ‘make the entire problem go away’ by giving the ‘unsubstantiated by both parties’ ruling and by denying him promotion.
 They killed two birds with one stone.
 I was that stone.
 And they simply threw me into the river to drown.

 Other errors in the article:

 Jackson mentions that “one of her own witnesses testified that Shannon did know, and that it was the motivation for her writing her first blog post.
 Shannon said the witness misunderstood the question, but the information remained unchallenged for the jury to consider.”
 I told Jackman that Horvath, Riggins’ attorney had tricked my witness into answering the wrong way.
+He asked her in such a manner that she believed he was asking her if I knew about Riggins’ promotion AT THE TIME I WROTE TO HER.
+The answer to that is, ‘of course!’
 I told him about the following Linked In evidence which was what Horvath was referencing when he spoke to my witness, but refused to show her the comment.
 But Jackman didn’t see fit to include it in his article or to say what actually happened.

 TRUTH: I want to post the exact LinkedIn message I sent this friend and which Horvath refused to show her when she was testifying: